 Kessler Mountain Regional Park

-Kessler Mountain Regional Park comprises some 620 acres on and around historic Kessler Mountain in southwest Fayetteville.
-The park serves as both a regional sports park, with numerous soccer and baseball fields, and as a nature preserve.
-It is also a popular area for mountain-bikers and hikers, with more than ten miles of natural-surface trails.
+Kessler Mountain Regional Park in southwest Fayetteville comprises some 620 acres on and around historic Kessler Mountain, which reaches 1,856 feet above sea level.
+The park serves as a regional sports park, with numerous soccer and baseball fields, a nearly 400-acre nature preserve, and as a popular area for mountain-bikers and hikers, with more than ten miles of natural-surface trails.

 Athletic Facilities and Park

-Future construction phases could include four additional baseball fields, four softball fields, a new pavilion, and additional trails.
+Future construction phases at Kessler Mountain could include four additional baseball fields, softball fields, a new pavilion, and additional trails.
 Follow ongoing Kessler Mountain Park projects here.

 Kessler Mountain Nature Preserve